When Does the IRS Forgive Back Taxes? A Complete Guide

 Why should I avoid companies selling on the promise of “tax forgiveness”?

-When a company promises to apply for a tax forgiveness program on your behalf in exchange for an upfront or monthly maintenance fee, proceed with caution.
-These fees can amount to thousands of dollars, increasing taxpayers’ debt.
+Be cautious if a company offers to apply for a tax forgiveness program on your behalf in exchange for upfront or monthly fees.
+These charges can add up quickly, sometimes costing thousands of dollars and making your financial situation worse.

 Is it possible to dodge the IRS until the CSED expires?